schnti/kirby3-sitemap/readme.md

 You can set the following default options in your `config.php`:

 ```
 'schnti.sitemap.excludeSites         => ['error', 'sitemap', 'thankyou'],
 'schnti.sitemap.excludeTemplates     => [],
-'schnti.sitemap.includeSites      => ['impressum', 'datenschutzerklaerung'],
+'schnti.sitemap.includeSites         => ['home', 'impressum', 'datenschutzerklaerung'],
+'schnti.sitemap.showUnlistedSites    => false,
-'schnti.sitemap.showUnlistedSites => false
+'schnti.sitemap.showOnePagerModules' => false
 ```

 ### excludeSites
-An Array of [Kirby Page UIDs](https://getkirby.com/docs/reference/objects/page/uid) who are excluded from the sitemap.
+An array of [Kirby page UIDs](https://getkirby.com/docs/reference/objects/page/uid) who are excluded from the sitemap.

 Default: `['error', 'sitemap', 'thankyou']`

 ### excludeTemplates

-An Array of [Template Names](https://getkirby.com/docs/reference/objects/page/intended-template) whose pages are excluded from the sitemap.
+An array of [intended template names](https://getkirby.com/docs/reference/objects/page/intended-template) whose pages are excluded from the sitemap.

 Default: `[]`

 ### includeSites

-An Array of [Kirby Page UIDs](https://getkirby.com/docs/reference/objects/page/uid) who are included if their status is unlisted.
+An array of [Kirby page UIDs](https://getkirby.com/docs/reference/objects/page/uid) who are included if their status is unlisted.

-Default: `['impressum', 'datenschutzerklaerung']`
+Default: `['home', 'impressum', 'datenschutzerklaerung']`

 ### showUnlistedSites

-An Boolean, if true unlisted sites are also included.
+If `true`, all unlisted sites are also included.

+Default: `false`

+### showOnePagerModules

+If `false`, all [intended template names](https://getkirby.com/docs/reference/objects/page/intended-template) starting with `module.` are excluded from the sitemap.

 Default: `false`